Company Profile

 MINING

-Currently, K&S does not have its own mining fleet, and the mining works on site are carried by third-party mining contractors.
-During the reporting period, the mining contractors moved 19,794,300 cubic metres of rock mass, which represents 11% increase from the same period last year.
-This includes 9,237,000 tonnes of ore, a 4% increase in tonnage compared to 2022.
-Stripping ratio (ratio of the volume of overburden that must be removed to the tonnage of ore mined) increased by 10% in 2023 compared to 2022.
+Currently, K&S does not have own mining fleet, and the mining works on site are carried by third-party mining contractors.
+During the reporting period, the mining contractors moved 18,097,800 cubic metres of rock mass, which represents 9% decrease from the same period of the previous year (2023: 19,794,300 cubic meters).
+This includes 9,570,900 tonnes of ore, a 4% increase in tonnage compared to 2023 (2023: 9,237,000 tonnes).
+Stripping ratio (ratio of the volume of overburden that must be removed to the tonnage of ore mined) decreased by approximately 14% in 2024 compared to 2023.

 PRODUCTION